hannahlawrence/bibliographies/spectrallearning.md

 Sepandar D. Kamvar, Dan Klein, and Christopher D. Manning

 This very early paper in spectral learning presents a spectral clustering approach to classification.
-Their algorith is flexible, in that it can incorporate supervised information, but also takes advantage of unlabeled data - in empirical tests, classification accuracy increases even with the addition of unlabeled documents.
+Their algorithm is flexible, in that it can incorporate supervised information, but also takes advantage of unlabeled data - in empirical tests, classification accuracy increases even with the addition of unlabeled documents.

 ### Word Embeddings
 [Eigenwords: Spectral Word Embeddings](http://jmlr.csail.mit.edu/papers/volume16/dhillon15a/dhillon15a.pdf) JMLR '15